altfatterz/learning-kubernetes/certifications/KCSA/04-kuberentes-threat-model.md

 #### Kubernetes Trust Boundaries and Data Flow

-Is a process that helps you find potential threats, understand their impact, and put measures in place to stop them.
+Is a process that helps you `find potential threats`, `understand their impact`, and `put measures in place to stop them`.

 Setup isolation of the system: like `frontend`, `backend` and `database` - trust boundaries